 as a writer, and a lay person I have interviewed and followed a number of people with HIV, both in Sweden and in San Francisco, and I have also followed partners, family members, volunteers and staff at hospitals, and places like Coming Home Hospice, Names Project and SHANTI in San Francisco.

-The title To be a witness comes from an interview I made with a volunteer in San Francisco, the late Gary Shepard.
+The title To be a witness comes from an interview I made with a volunteer in San Francisco, Gary Shepard.
 He said he was there to witness the suffering of his client, because if no one saw it, it was meaningless.

 I have published a book in Swedish, called There are few who talk about them, meaning the people that died of AIDS related illnesses, or sometimes trough suicide, during those years.
 It was a very silent epidemic in Sweden, and now one rarely hears about the people that passed away.

-This work started at a graveyard in Stockholm, in 1986, and I will write a bit about what happened in Sweden, but this blog is mainly about what I saw and heard in San Francisco, from 1987 until today.
+This work started at a graveyard in Stockholm, in 1986, and I will write a bit about what happened in Sweden, but this blog is mainly about what I saw and heard in San Francisco, and Oakland, from 1987 until today.

 You are welcome to follow me on my journey, as I look back.